WitheredFOT/AppleToAndroidSwitch/README.md

      A: I won't have that problem using BlueBubbles.

     "People might think you’re the ‘Android person’ now… are you okay with that?"
-     A: Extremely.
-I'm already that kid that dualboots EndeavourOS and Windows 11 on my PC.
+     A: Usually, pop culture views people with Androids as the people who have Green Bubbles.
+If you use Mac as a home server for BlueBubbles, you may not even be called "Android person"

     "Your iPhone is perfectly fine—why waste money on a new phone?"
-     A: Apple purposefully slows down iPhones every major update. (iOS 18, iOS 19, etc.) So there's some incentive to buy a new phone.
-Also, they make it so their operating system is closed-source and expensive, along with adding in the problems of needing to Sideload every week for a non-native iOS app (eg. osu!, Pojav Launcher).
+     A: iOS/iPadOS slows down iDevices every major update. (iOS 18, iOS 19, etc.) So there's some incentive to buy a new phone.
+Their operating system is also closed-source and only comes with iDevices, along with adding in the problems of needing to Sideload every week for a non-native iOS app (eg. a Custom Browser, an App you're developing).

     "What if you hate Android?
 Will you just buy another iPhone later?"
-     A: I know I already hate being stuck to iPhone for the rest of my life and paying $700 per repair rather than spending $700 in my entire life to keep that single phone.
+     A: Android is pretty easy to like, it leads phone market share at a staggering 83% total (Samsung, Pixel, Sony, Motorola, etc.)

     "Android phones don’t hold their value—how will you resell it?"
-     A: I won't need to sell it since with Android, it's like a PC but a phone.
-You can do anything with it, including replacing the CPU and RAM if I really wanted to.
+     A: There's not much of an incentive to sell an Android phone.
+Plus, I can always upgrade it if need be.

     "How will you back up your stuff without iCloud?"
-     A: I can use the Mac computer Mom gave me to back up things via iCloud.
+     A: A Mac will allow you to backup things to iCloud.
+If not, Google's cloud service, a NAS, an external hard drive and regular backups can let me keep my stuff safe.

     "What if you need help?
 We don’t know anything about Android!"
-     A: I have Google, Reddit, ChatGPT, BlackBoxAI, Online Friends, and around 80% of the rest of the world that uses an Android to help me.
+     A: Google, StackOverflow and Reddit are my best friends.
+They can fix nearly any problem I have with my Android phone.

     "Do Android phones even work with our HomeKit smart lights?"
-     A: Eve for HomeKit, Google Home/Alexa, and Home Assistant all are alternatives that allow my Android seamlesss integration.
+     A: Yes.
+Eve for HomeKit, Google Home/Alexa, and Home Assistant all are alternatives that allow my Android seamlesss integration.

     "Will you still get my Shared Notes and reminders?"
-     A: I can use the old Mac that Mom gave me.
+     A: A Mac computer can help with this, although there may not be an Apple-alternative Notes/Reminders for Android users, there is an alternative for the whole family.
+Goodnotes

     "How will we monitor your screen time without Apple’s parental controls?"
      A: You can use Life360.

     "What if your Android phone breaks?
 There’s no Apple Store to fix it."
-     A: iPhones break much more easily if you tinker with them like I do.
-Plus, Androids, since everything is public knowledge, can be fixed by a community of ~83% of phone users.
+     A: iPhones break much more easily if you tinker with them.
+Plus, since everything is public knowledge in the Android world, anything can be fixed by a community of ~83% of phone users.

     "Why switch? iPhones just work better!"
-     A: Speed, Compatibility, Customizeability, Fun, Tinkering and Effective Mobile Desktop.
+     A: Speed, Customizeability, Fun, Tinkering and Androids are basically an effective Mobile Desktop.

     "Are you doing this just to be different?"
-     A: Nope.
-Android is just the America of Phones - You can do anything that you want (that is legal).
+     A: No, there's so much more I can do on Android than I can iOS.

     "What’s wrong with the way we’ve always done things?"
-     A: I have always wanted to know how things work.
-It's a lot easier to do so when I can view their code online, like Raspberry Pi OS.
+     A: Nothing.
+To me, if anything, it's just better to switch to Android for cost of maintenance.

     "What if your Android phone doesn’t work with the car’s Bluetooth?"
-     A: My Android phone uses the same Bluetooth technology that your iPhone does.
+     A: Android phones use the same Bluetooth technology that your iPhone does.
 There's no problem here.

     "Will you still be able to use Memoji and Animoji?"
-     A: Bitmoji, Zmoji and Samsung AR Emoji all are alternatives for Android.
+     A: Bitmoji, Zmoji and Samsung AR Emoji all are alternatives for Androids.
 Bitmoji even works on iPhone!

     "How do you even transfer everything from iPhone to Android?
 It sounds complicated!"
      A: iTunes lets me install all my stuff to my PC from my iPhone.
 Every other app can just be Cloud-Synced or Password-Synced to my Android.
+There are guides online for almost everything nowadays.